2002 Asian Games: Closing ceremony

-The closing ceremony with the theme “Returning Home.” was held on the evening of Monday, 14 October 2002 at the Busan Asiad Main Stadium.
+The closing ceremony with the theme Returning to Home was held on the evening of Monday, 14 October 2002 at the Busan Asiad Main Stadium.
 Japanese swimmer Kosuke Kitajima was announced as the most valuable player (MVP) of the Games.
 Samih Moudallal, vice president of the Olympic Council of Asia (OCA), on behalf of OCA President Sheikh Ahmad Al-Fahad Al Sabah declared the games closing.
 The Asian Games flag was handed over to Doha, Qatar, host of the next edition in 2006.
 A cultural segment of the city was also presented.

 Medal table

 The top ten ranked NOCs at these Games are listed below.
 The host nation, South Korea, is highlighted.

 Broadcasting

 Busan Asian Games Radio and Television Organization (BARTO), a joint venture between Korean Broadcasting System (KBS), Munhwa Broadcasting Corporation (MBC) and Seoul Broadcasting System (SBS), served as the host broadcaster of these Games, covered 28 of the 38 sports during the event.
 The International Broadcast Centre was located at Busan Exhibition and Convention Center (BEXCO) in Haeundae District.